-Role Curriculum Responsibilities Involved in the strategic goals of the university Sets the university agenda for academic programming and determines priorities Reviews significant academic changes with initiators/deans prior to approval Provost Approves all items that will go before the Board of Trustees for approval 110.000 Signs articulation agreements and new program proposals Introduces and champions academic items to Board of Trustees Approves EPC agenda before publication and chairs the EPC meeting Mediates/facilitates differences and determines course of action • Committee of the Faculty Senate Emphasizes long-range academic planning, both conceptually and structurally, that reflect the mission and goals of the university Approves overall curricular planning and policy guidelines for the university A phitography intended and integrally girl appropriate and integrally girl appropriate and integral and F4(!1 D-1!-!
-Arbitrates interdepartmental and intercollegial curricular disputes or Educational Policies Council (EPC) Monitors changes generated by a specific academic unit as they affect other areas At its discretion, reviews all gurricular shanges and proposals originating with academic At its discretion, reviews all curricular changes and proposals originating with academic units to assure effective adherence to university-wide policies Acts on matters referred to the council Acts on matters referred to the council Approves new or revised academic programs, policies, operational procedures and regulations and academic structures Ensures curriculum integrity and quality, alignment with university mission and commitment to resources Examines curriculum impact, demand and duplication of resources across university Faculty Senate Delegates curriculum initiatives to sub committees Tucuity Schute Oversees academic standards and educational policies and academic programs Consulted with respect to proposed changes in the administrative organization of the university directly and primarily related to academic divisions Kept apprised by new curriculum by provost 5 Determines university resource allocations and priorities President Defines mission and goals of the university jointly with the Board of Trustees Champions the university's strategic plan Defines mission and goals of the university jointly with the president Approves new and significant revisions to degree programs before they go to Ohio Board of Department of Higher Education Trustees Approves academic structure changes Trustees Approves university-wide academic policies Reviews curriculum viability and student need and success Reviews and discusses information items presented by the provost Approves new degree programs and significant revisions (e.g., name change, inactivation) to degree programs Ohio Department of Higher Education Assigns subsidy level to courses Set curriculum guidelines for public intuitions Initiates transfer pathways between public institutions TT:-bT Approves new degree programs Higher Learning Approves new locations for program offerings Commission Approves new contractal or corsortia agreement to offer a program Notified of pour contificate programs Notified of new certificate programs Notified of guardigalum changes that affect undergraduate (and select graduate) program.
-Graduate Planning Notified of curriculum changes that affect undergraduate (and select graduate) program requirements System (GPS) requirements • Undates degree audits for undergraduate programs and select graduate programs Student Financial Updates degree audits for undergraduate programs and select graduate programs Notified of new, revised and inactivated certificates Aid Notified of new, revised and macrivated certificates Updates program's financial aid eligibility status with U.S. Department of Education Alu - Opdates program's infancial and enginity status with 0.5.
-Department of Education
+Role Curriculum Responsibilities Kole Involved in the strategic goals of the university Sets the university agenda for academic programming and determines priorities Reviews significant academic changes with initiators/deans prior to approval Approves all items that will go before the Board of Trustees for approval Provost Signs articulation agreements and new program proposals Introduces and champions academic items to Board of Trustees Approves EPC agenda before publication and chairs the EPC meeting Mediates/facilitates differences and determines course of action SubcCommittee of the Faculty Senate Emphasizes long-range academic planning, both conceptually and structurally, that reflect the mission and goals of the university Approves overall curricular planning and policy guidelines for the university Arbitrates interdepartmental and intercollegial curricular disputes or Educational Policies misunderstandings; Council (EPC) Monitors changes generated by a specific academic unit as they affect other areas • At its discretion, reviews all curricular changes and proposals originating with academic units to assure effective adherence to university-wide policies Acts on matters referred to the council Approves new or revised academic programs, policies, operational procedures and regulations and academic structures Ensures curriculum integrity and quality, alignment with university mission and commitment to resources Examines curriculum impact, demand and duplication of resources across university Faculty Senate Delegates curriculum initiatives to sub committees • Oversees academic standards and educational policies and academic programs Consulted with respect to proposed changes in the administrative organization of the university directly and university related to any density directly of the university directly and primarily related to academic divisions Kept apprised by new curriculum by provost Determines university resource allocations and priorities President Determines university resource allocations and priorities Defines mission and goals of the university jointly with the Board of Trustees Champions the university's strategic plan Defines mission and goals of the university jointly with the president Approves new and significant revisions to degree programs before they go to Ohio Board of RegentsDepartment of Higher Education Board of Approves academic structure changes Trustees Approves university-wide academic policies Reviews curriculum viability and student need and success Reviews and discusses information items presented by the provost Approves new degree programs and significant revisions (e.g., name change, Obic Dec.
+1. (inactivation) to degree programs Ohio Board of Approves alternative offerings of degree programs (e.g., online, off-site, accelerated) RegentsDepartment of Higher Education Assigns subsidy level to courses of righer Education Set curriculum guidelines for public intuitions Initiates transfer pathways between public institutions Approves new degree programs Higher Learning Approves new locations for program offerings Commission Approves new contractal or corsortia agreement to offer a program Notified of new certificate programs GPS Degree Notified of curriculum changes that affect undergraduate (and select graduate) program Audit requirements AnalystGraduation Updates GPS degree audits for undergraduate programs and select graduate programs Planning System (GPS)

+Role Curriculum Responsibilities Student Financial Notified of new, revised and inactivated certificates Aid Updates program's financial aid eligibility status with U.S. Department of Education CURRICULUM APP ROVAL CHART